 - Explore how to develop your career as an editor.

 - Learn how to go from being an assistant editor to leading a project for Netflix or HBO.

 - Work with different types of scenes: dialogue, action, montage, parallel editing.

-- Learn to analyze a script through an editor’s point of view.
+- Learn to analyze a script from an editor’s point of view.

 - Develop a story that is told through different episodes.